Frequently Asked Questions

 If I come to see you, does that mean I’m crazy?

-It could be that people who don’t come to counseling, who could really benefit from it, are crazy.
-I don’t like to label people as crazy or reduce people to a diagnosis.
+Hey, it’s crazy world we live in!
+I don’t label people as crazy or reduce people to a diagnosis.
 I think people have challenges, they may get discouraged, and they persist through painful ordeals.
 Getting help through counseling is sane and healthy.

 What do you like to do for fun?